 Although five years (!) have passed since I met Chris, I remember the month of February as if it were a framed photo on my wall, my eyes resisting loneliness.
-I’ll admit it: Valentine’s Day brings out the mushiness in me.
-Even as I planned another ice cream date with my daughter on February 14, the two of us, year after year.
+I’ll admit it: Valentine’s Day has always brought out the mushiness in me.

-I’m a romantic, so every February, I’ve vowed to stay open to love.
-Sure enough, a couple of weeks before Valentine’s Day five years ago, there I was, and sitting at another coffee shop, waiting with expectation and hope.
+Every February, I’d vowed to stay open to love.
+Sure enough, a couple of weeks before Valentine’s Day five years ago, there I was, sitting at another coffee shop, waiting with expectation and hope.
 Maybe this time, I’d get get love-struck over a latte?
 It was another disappointing date.
 Then a few days later, when I least expected it, I met Chris.

 So, when a 28-year-old single mom named Betsy (pictured below), emailed me about dating again, I knew you had to meet her.